darktable/Unity-Plane-Mesh-Splitter/README.md

 ### What is the purpose of this tool?

 Say you have a gigantic terrain in a single mesh.
-Unity is going to process the entire mesh when rendering it (even though only a small section in front of the camera is visible).
+Unity is going to process the entire mesh when rendering it even though only a small section in front of the camera is visible.
 This tool lets your split this large mesh into smaller submeshes which should greatly improve the performance thanks to the built-in Unity frustum culling (only visible meshes will be rendered).

 ### Features